hartwigmedical/platinum/README.md

 ### Configuring Input

-The HMF pipeline takes pair-end fastq as input.
+The HMF pipeline takes pair-end FASTQ as input.
 This input should be uploaded to a bucket in [Google Cloud Storage](https://cloud.google.com/storage) (GCS) before running platinum.
-Once the input fastq is in GCS you define a JSON configuration in the following format.
+Once the input FASTQ is in GCS you define a JSON configuration in the following format.

 Notes:
 - Reference in this context is our internal terminology for the blood or normal sample.